CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 number can.
 Let's take a look at some practical examples.

 * Get rid of old PII.
-The default of nearly every database is to store data forever, but ask yourself if you really need eery bit of data that you captured years ago online.
+The default of nearly every database is to store data forever, but ask yourself if you really need every bit of data that you captured years ago online.
 You can write a nightly sweep which deletes old records or moves them into cold storage.
 * Use [identity based access to cloud resources instead of client IDs/secrets](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-identity)